-They are harvested at the end of July and they are stocked and supplied up to next March .
+They are harvested at the end of July, stored and supplied until next March.

-The taste of these onions does not need too much seasoning.
+The taste of these onions does not need too much seasoning and they are so versatile that they can even be eaten raw, without cooking.

-They are so versatile that they can even be eaten raw.
-However, cooking them allows them to bring out their flavour better and go wild in all kinds of preparations.
+However, cooking them allows their flavour to be brought out better and to indulge in all kinds of preparations.

-They are also easily available outside Italy, usually sold in jars pickled or in Balsamic Vinegar or grilled.
+They are also readily available outside Italy and are usually sold in jars pickled in vinegar or balsamic vinegar.